AineOdrick/AineOdrick/README.md

 - 👋 Hi, I’m @AineOdrick
-- 👀 I’m interested in Software Development.
+- 👀 I’m a Software Developer.
-- 🌱 I’m currently learning mobile app development
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me; +256-759-665-733 or +256-786-645-551